Vakihito/WSQASA/README.md

 │   │   ├── Generate artificial dataset.ipynb   - Notebook to use the QG pipeline
 │   │   ├── poetry.lock                         - poetry dependencies to run this notebook
 │   │   └── pyproject.toml
-│   ├── Samples of the trained model.ipynb      - Notebook to test a model finetuned via WSQASA, should be uploaded to google colab
+│   ├── Samples of the trained model.ipynb      - Notebook to test a model finetuned via WSQASA, should be uploaded to google collab
-│   └── WSQASA tweet_qa.ipynb                   - Notebook to run the WSQASA pipeline, should be uploaded to google colab ├── README.md
+│   └── WSQASA tweet_qa.ipynb                   - Notebook to run the WSQASA pipeline should be uploaded to google collab ├── README.md
 ├── requirements.txt
 └── scripts - WSQASA scripts